fscorrupt/awesome-stars/README.md

 - [MHimken/toolbox](https://github.com/MHimken/toolbox) - This is my toolbox.
 Watch where you step.
 - [illsk1lls/PXEServer](https://github.com/illsk1lls/PXEServer) - A Powershell PXEServer [DHCP/ProxyDHCP/DNS/TFTP/HTTP]
 - [MG-Cloudflow/Intune-Toolkit](https://github.com/MG-Cloudflow/Intune-Toolkit) - The Intune-Toolkit offers a basic & user-friendly interface to connect to Microsoft Graph, manage policy assignments, and handle backup and restore operations
-- [ugurkocde/IntuneBrew](https://github.com/ugurkocde/IntuneBrew) - IntuneBrew is a PowerShell-based tool that simplifies the process of uploading and managing macOS applications in Microsoft Intune.
-It automates the entire workflow from downloading apps to uploading
 - [itm4n/PrivescCheck](https://github.com/itm4n/PrivescCheck) - Privilege Escalation Enumeration Script for Windows
 - [SpotX-Official/SpotX](https://github.com/SpotX-Official/SpotX) - SpotX patcher used for patching the desktop version of Spotify
 - [ugurkocde/IntuneAssignmentChecker](https://github.com/ugurkocde/IntuneAssignmentChecker) - This script enables IT administrators to analyze and audit Intune assignments.
 It checks assignments for specific users, groups, or devices, displays all policies and their assignments, identifies una